Estimated reading time: 4 minutes, 6 seconds

 - Time to complete the project will likely be altered.

-- Executing your Change Order will be a timed event, In other words, we will not throw out the schedule, but we will most likely be altering it.
+- Executing your Change Order will be a timed event, In other words, we will try not throw out the schedule, but expect it to be altered.

 Your comments are welcome.
 To ask questions or get more information about remodeling, click here to email me directly, or call 208-947-7261